Essence 2023 Workshops

 Tania Casselle

-Tania Casselle has been a writer and editor for 25+ years, published in books, magazines, newspapers and online media in the US, Europe and Asia.
-She is a committee chair for the American Society of Journalists & Authors and a senior teacher and mentorship director for the Sage Institute online Meditation & Mindfulness Leader training program.
+Tania Casselle has been a writer and editor for 30 years, published in books, magazines, newspapers and online media in the US, Europe and Asia.
 Her nonfiction, fiction, poetry and radio work have been recognized in numerous awards and anthologies.
-She holds a Masters in Transpersonal Psychotherapy, follows a contemplative path in the Zen Buddhist and Christian mystic traditions, and is an alumnus of Fr.
-Richard Rohr’s Living School for Action and Contemplation.
-As a writing coach and teacher, she works with people individually and in seminars and writing retreats in person and online.
+A former magazine editor, she is now mainly a book doctor and developmental editor and is hired by publishers and agencies to help their authors write wonderful books!
+As a writing coach and teacher, she works with people individually and in online and in-person seminars.
 She helps writers on every level, teaching not just the craft and business of writing, but also exploring the deeper creative and spiritual impulse, helping writers free their natural writing voices and navigate internal blocks.
-A Brit from London, Tania lives in New Mexico.

 A12